Change the boot Java runtime of the IDE

 Switch the Java runtime used to run DataGrip

-The path to the selected runtime is stored in the datagrip.jdk file in the DataGrip configuration directory.
-If there are problems with the selected runtime, you can delete this file to revert to the default one.
+The path to the selected runtime is stored in the datagrip.jdk or datagrip64.jdk file in the DataGrip configuration directory.
+If there are problems with the selected runtime, you can delete this file to revert to the default runtime.

 You can also override the runtime used for DataGrip by adding the